nael21025/holbertonschool-shell/basics/README.md

-- 13-symbolic_link: Creates a symbolic link __ls__ to /bin/ls in the current directory using ln -s.
+- 14-copy_html: Copies all .html files from current dir to parent dir, only if newer or non-existent, using cp -u *.html ..